 Other New England State Brewery lists

-When you add them all together, Boston is a sneaky good beer town.
+When you add them all together, Boston is a sneaky good beer town and a great place to start a brewery.

 Regions of Massachusetts